Kami-Itabashi Station

 Kami-Itabashi Station (上板橋駅, Kami-itabashi-eki) is a railway station on the Tobu Tojo Line in Itabashi, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Kami-Itabashi Station is served by the Tobu Tojo Line from Ikebukuro in Tokyo.
 Located between Tokiwadai and Tōbu-Nerima, it is 6.0 km from the Tokyo terminus at Ikebukuro Station.
 "Local" (all-stations) and Semi Express services stop at this station, with eight trains per hour in each direction during the daytime.

 Station layout

 The station consists of two island platforms serving four tracks.
 Platforms 2 and 4 are generally used to allow non-stop trains to pass stopping trains.

 Platforms

 History

 The station opened on 17 June 1914.

 From 17 March 2012, station numbering was introduced on the Tobu Tojo Line, with Kami-Itabashi Station becoming "TJ-07".

-From March 2023, Kami-Itabashi Station became an Semi Express service stop following the abolishment of the Rapid (快速, Kaisoku) services and reorganization of the Tōbu Tōjō Line services.
+From March 2023, Kami-Itabashi Station became a Semi Express stop following the abolishment of the Rapid (快速, Kaisoku) service and reorganization of the Tōbu Tōjō Line services.